KU-Wongnai/user-service/README.md

 ### Role

 User can has many roles, for example user can be a normal user or a rider that delivery food to customers.
 Only admin has an access to this functionality.

+Currently fixed to only 3 roles

+-   User
+-   Rider
+-   Admin

 ```json
 {